zhangwei217245/ParallelProcessing/zhangwei/mpi_dijkstra/README.md

 ## Overview of Algorithm
-Two part of the dijkestra algorithm can be parallelized:
+Two parts of the dijkestra algorithm can be parallelized:

 **The 1st part:** The chooseVertex() function
 ```